John Grenell – Welcome to Our World (1990)

 The current electronic dance music era has nothing on the late 90s version.
 The last few years have consisted of David Guetta and a handful of sound-a-likes linking up with already-prominent singers/rappers to own the charts.
 Already it’s starting to fade.
 In the late 90s it was all strange Euros.
 Mousse T, The Vengaboys, Alice Deejay, Sash! – a hard beat, a shameless melody, no backstory.

 Deep Obsession were our version of the phenomenon, with a name like a cheap shampoo brand and a painfully thin sound courtesy of their very young producer Chris Banks, who would go on to become a prominent journalist in gay media.
-Deep Obsession’s public faces were singers Zara Clarke and Charlie Lawson, who matched the vapidity of the music every step of the way.
+Deep Obsession’s public faces were singers Zara Clarke and Vanessa Kelly, who matched the vapidity of the music every step of the way.

 As dated and insubstantial as they sound 15 years later, these singles remain somehow compelling